Mike Clevinger: Chicago White Sox

 On December 4, 2022, Clevinger signed a one-year, $8 million contract with the Chicago White Sox with a mutual option of $12 million for the 2024 season or a $4 million buyout.
-He made his first White Sox start on April 2 vs. the Houston Astros where he went 5 innings giving up 3 hits, walking 3, and struck out 8 getting the win.
-On June 14 against the Los Angeles Dodgers, Clevinger exited the game in the 5th inning.
-He was placed on the IL two days later with right bicep inflammation.
+He made his first White Sox start on April 2 against the Houston Astros, where he pitched five innings and allowed three hits, three walks, and recorded eight strikeouts en route to the win.
+On June 14 against the Los Angeles Dodgers, Clevinger exited the game in the fifth inning; he was placed on the IL two days later with right bicep inflammation.
 On August 29, he was placed on waivers by the White Sox, but was not claimed and remained with the team.
 In 24 total starts for Chicago, Clevinger compiled a 9-9 record and 3.77 ERA with 110 strikeouts across 131 1/3 innings pitched.

 Clevinger became a free agent following the 2023 season.
 On April 4, 2024, he re–signed with Chicago on a one-year contract worth $3 million.
 Clevinger had four starts in 2024 for the White Sox, posting a 6.75 ERA and a record of 0–1 with 15 strikeouts.
 He was placed on the injured list on May 28 with right elbow inflammation.
 After further testing, it was revealed Clevinger had a neck injury.
 The injury required disc replacement surgery, causing him to miss the remainder of the season.

-On February 20, 2025, Clevinger re-signed with the White Sox organization on a minor league contract.
+On February 20, 2025, Clevinger re-signed with the White Sox on a minor league contract.
 On March 27, the White Sox selected Clevinger's contract after he made the team's Opening Day roster.
-In 8 appearances for Chicago, he struggled to an 0-2 record and 7.94 ERA with 3 strikeouts across 5 2/3 innings pitched.
+In eight appearances for Chicago, he struggled to an 0–2 record and 7.94 ERA with three strikeouts across 5 2/3 innings pitched.
 Clevinger was designated for assignment by the White Sox on April 16.
 He cleared waivers and was sent outright to Triple-A Charlotte Knights on April 18.
 Clevinger elected free agency on October 3.

+Pittsburgh Pirates

+On February 4, 2026, Clevinger signed a minor league contract with the Pittsburgh Pirates.
+On March 23, he was informed he would not make the major league team after going 1–0 with 15 strikeouts over 14 1/3 innings in spring training; he started two games and relieved in two others.
+Clevinger went on to make 22 appearances (three starts) split between the rookie–level Florida Complex League Pirates, Single–A Bradenton Marauders, and Triple–A Indianapolis Indians.
+In those games, he posted a cumulative 2–0 record and 4.15 ERA with 30 strikeouts across 30 1/3 innings pitched.
+On August 8, Clevinger was released by Pittsburgh after exercising the opt–out clause in his contract.

+NC Dinos

+On September 11, 2026, Clevinger signed a six–week, $75,000 contract with the NC Dinos of the KBO League as an injury replacement for Curtis Taylor.